History of the Edible Garden

-We celebrate the 5th planting year of the Edible Schoolyard Garden.
+The 2012-2013 school year marked our celebration of the 5th planting year of the Lincoln School Edible Garden.
 Please click here and enjoy our journey.

 SOUTHSIDE COMMUNITY LANDTRUST